aga87/restful-api-clients/README.md

 ## Available Scripts

+### `npm install`

+Downloads and installs all dependencies and packages necessary to run the application.

 ### `npm start`

 Starts the application by running the compiled JavaScript file located at `dist/index.js`.
 This script is typically used in a production environment.